Teachers, educators wearing red protesting Betsey DeVos confirmation

 Mack, 32, is not the only one.
 Public school teachers and educators throughout the state of Michigan are wearing red in solidarity for their profession and more so against Secretary of Education nominee Betsy DeVos.
 Mack, like her peers, said DeVos is unfit for the job.
 She’s never attended public school, hadn't worked in one and did not send her own children to one.

-“An interesting thought crossed my mind yesterday which is I am more qualified to be secretary of education than she is,” said Mack who’s a Spanish teacher at Hillside Middle School.
-“It never would cross my mind to apply for the position of secretary of education because I’m not qualified to hold that position but I’ve actually taught.”
+“An interesting thought crossed my mind yesterday which is I am more qualified to be secretary of education than she is,” said Mack who teaches Spanish at Hillside Middle School.
+“It never would cross my mind to apply for the position of secretary of education because I’m not qualified to hold that position.
+But I’ve actually taught.”

 “She is dedicated to smashing the public school system in this state,” said Christine Anderson, a UniServ director with MEA.
 “Her stated goal is to destroy public education in the state of Michigan.
 It’s not a secret.”

-Anderson, 59, said she fears DeVos, a billionaire born in Holland, will monetize Michigan’s public schools by turning it into a voucher system and paid for by taxpayers.
+Anderson, 59, said she fears DeVos — a billionaire born in Holland — will monetize Michigan’s public schools by turning it into a voucher system, paid for by taxpayers.
 She's been a longtime supporter of private and religious schools.

 “We are putting a price tag on the education of the children of this state,” said Anderson.
 “It does not serve them well.”